 John Cox, 56, is the owner of Cox Tractor Company located in Kingsport, Tennessee, a farm equipment business that he has owned and operated since 1978.
 Mr. Cox is also a local farmer and entrepreneur.
 He graduated with high honors from the University of Tennessee in 1978, where he obtained a Bachelor of Science Degree in Business Administration.
-Mr. Cox has served as a director since 1998 and currently serves as Vice Chairman of the Board of Directors of the Company and the Bank.
+Mr. Cox has served as a director since 1998 and currently serves as Chairman of the Board of Directors of the Company and the Bank since December 2012.
 He is also the Chairman of the Compensation Committee, a member of the Audit Committee, Compliance Committee, Asset Liability Management Committee, Offering Committee, Executive Committee, BOLI Committee and Nominating Committee.
 Mr. Cox's tenure on the Board and his experience in agriculture and agriculturally related small business support the Company's significant customer base in these markets.

-Charles H. Gent, Jr., 53, is self-employed in the logging and farming industry in Honaker, Virginia.
+Charles H. Gent, Jr., 53, is self-employed in the logging and farming industry in Honaker, Virginia and currently serves as Vice Chairman of the Board of Directors of the Company and the Bank since December 2012.
 He is president of C & R Gent Logging from 1992 to present.
 Mr. Gent is also involved in farming and various real estate ventures with his family.
 He was vice president and owner of Genwal Coal Company in Utah from the years 1981 to 1989.
 He is actively involved in several community activities.
-He has been a director since 1998 and serves on the Audit Committee and Compensation Committee.
+He has been a director since 1998 and serves on the Audit Committee, Compensation Committee and Executive Committee.
 Mr. Gent's experience in logging and mining, as well as real estate, provides experience to the Board relevant to understanding these businesses in the Company's rural markets.